The sesame seeds add a savoury note, which I love, but if you don’t have them or don’t like them, feel free to leave them out.

 - 100 g/ 1c oats

-- 1.5 tbsp olive oil - plus extra for greasing tin
+- 1.5 tablespoon olive oil - plus extra for greasing tin

 - handful strawberries blueberries and raspberries